-Restorative Practices encompass an approach based upon fostering relationships, strengthening understanding, repairing harm, and building strong communities.
-This is accomplished by identifying and addressing the needs and harms that occur when there is conflict in the school community by cultivating empathy and modeling conflict resolution skills.
+Restorative Practices encompass an approach based on fostering relationships, strengthening understanding, repairing harm, and building strong communities.
+This is accomplished by identifying and addressing the needs and harms that occur when there is conflict in the school community through the process of cultivating empathy and modeling conflict resolution skills.
 The purpose is to create meaningful relationships, which are central to building thriving communities.
-RP's goal is to shift the focus to repairing harm and restoring the relationship, instead of the rule that was broken.
+The goal of the Restorative Practices approach is to shift the focus to repairing harm and restoring the relationship hurt by the action, rather than attending to a predetermined consequence assigned to the rule that was broken.
 The principles of Restorative Practices are: